benguz/thelatepass.org/pages/index.md

   {% item %}

-  ### ClinicalBERT {% .jumbo %}
+  ### Doorstops {% .jumbo %}

-  [ClinicalBERT](https://arxiv.org/abs/1904.05342) is the AI algorithm that powers Payless Health and our collaborations with academic medical centers, hospitals, and research consortia.
+  Students have more power than they think.
+They have opportunities to be successful in school beyond the work, get grades, graduate binary,

   {% /item %}